WSpie/Linkedin_2nd_connection/README.md

 <img src="https://user-images.githubusercontent.com/66770967/190923752-10d738f1-c683-4276-9a6a-fd959e655e9f.png" width="600" height="400">

 If this warning displayed, just wait as required.
+I will add more humanlike operations in ver 2.0.